 Are You Looking for a West Virginia Alcoholics Anonymous Meeting?

-Alcoholics Anonymous, the group that has become synonymous with recovery and lasting sobriety since its inception roughly 80 years ago, is likely to remain a cornerstone of many people’s aftercare efforts.
+Alcoholics Anonymous, the group that has become synonymous with recovery and lasting sobriety since its inception roughly 80 years ago, is likely to remain a cornerstone of many people’s aftercare programs.
 As science and psychology evolve in understanding addiction more deeply, AA meetings in WV may change somewhat but will always be instrumental for some individuals.